hpc/charliecloud/doc-src/install.rst

   export NO_PROXY='localhost,127.0.0.1,.example.com'
   export no_proxy=$NO_PROXY

-:code:`docker-build` will then pass these through to your image builds.
+:code:`ch-build` will then pass these through to your image builds.

 Because different programs use different subsets of these variables, and to avoid a situation where some things work and others don't, the Charliecloud